 Sponsor 1 of 35 Windows for $1,600

 Next we need to paint the foundation, exterior doors, and repair the gutters.
 Please donate today to keep the momentum going.
 Sponsor a window for $1,600 and a memorial plaque with your name will be affixed to the window frame.
-Or donate as little as $25 to help us repair the shutters.
+Or donate as little as $25 to help us finish preserving the exterior.

 Masons’ Hall 1785 is a charitable foundation organized to assist in the renovation, restoration, and preservation of Masons’ Hall.
 Masons’ Hall was constructed 1785 to 1787, and has a unique architectural significance as one of the oldest intact Virginia Structures dating from the colonial period, with a unique interior.
 The historical significance is prominent; several founding fathers and the site of meetings of the Virginia delegates to the Constitutional Convention, served as a hospital during the War of 1812, saved during April 1865 by the advancing Union Army, who posted armed guards at three locations in Richmond (The State Capitol, home of Mrs. Robert E. Lee at 707 East Franklin Street, and Masons’ Hall)